HPH-Fabrication-Addins/cinx-api-docs/source/includes/_project-transactions.md

 **procurement**: will limit results to a specific procurement status

-  - Available options are: NOT ORDERED, ORDER PENDING, ORDERED, BACK-ORDERED DELIVERED, RETURNED, CANCELLED, CLOSED, ON-HOLD, INVOICE-APPROVED
+  - Available options are: NOT ORDERED, ORDER PENDING, ORDERED, BACK-ORDERED, DELIVERED, RETURNED, CANCELLED, CLOSED, ON-HOLD, INVOICE-APPROVED

 **workflow**: will limit results to a specific workflow status

-  - Available options are: N-PROCESS, SUBMITTED, RECEIVED, ACCEPTED, DECLINED, ERP PENDING, ERP ACCEPTED, ERP FAILED
+  - Available options are: IN-PROCESS, SUBMITTED, RECEIVED, ACCEPTED, DECLINED, ERP PENDING, ERP ACCEPTED, ERP FAILED

 **erp**: will limit results to a specific erp status